bashensen/bashensen.github.io/_pages/openings.md

 # Open positions

-We are always looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

-### Past open positions

-You find the past job openings here:
+We currently have two open positions for PhD candidates as well as a 3-year post-doc position!
+Send an email to me(bas@hensenlab.org), with _"Application PhD"_ or _"Application Postdoc"_ in the subject line, and attach a short motivation (max one page) on why you would like to join our group and about your research interests, a Curriculum Vitae, including information about the grades you had as an undergraduate and/or a publication list, and contact details of a university teacher or previous/current supervisors who can be contacted for a reference.

 ### Applications for PhD and Postdoc positions

+We are always looking for excellent and motivated PhD students and postdocs to join us!

+You will have the chance to work the edge of our knowledge on macroscopic quantum systems, using cutting edge nanofabrication techniques, ultra-low temperature measurements,

-If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:hensen@leidenuniv.nl).
+If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:bas@hensenlab.org).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are applying to a specific advertisement, note this in your email.

 ### Master projects for Leiden University students
 If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.